Men's studies: Journals

-Feminist criticism
+Criticism

-The field of men's studies has received criticism due to its separative nature from the rest of gender studies.
+The field of men's studies has received criticism for its separateness from the rest of gender studies.

-Some feminists view men's studies only as taking away potential limited funding dedicated for women's studies.
+Some feminists scholars view men's studies only as "taking away potential limited funding dedicated for women's studies".
 Timothy Laurie and Anna Hickey-Moody insist that "[any] atomisation of masculinity studies as distinct from gender studies, feminist inquiry or queer studies must be understood as provisional and hazardous rather than as the result of absolute differences in the phenomena being investigated or expertise required".
 Some feminists also argue that many gender and race studies were created to discuss the oppression that these race/genders experience.
-Since men are the primary oppressor of these, men's studies shouldn't be included within "oppression" studies because it "risks leveling structure of power by granting men's studies an equal and complementary place to women's studies".
+Since men do not experience systematic oppression because of their sex, men's studies shouldn't be included within "oppression" studies because it "risks leveling structure of power by granting men's studies an equal and complementary place to women's studies".
 In 1989 Joyce E. Canaan and Christine Griffin described their suspicions of The New Men's Studies (TNMS), saying "Is it a coincidence that TNMS is being constructed in the present context as a source of potential research, publishing deals, and (even more) jobs for the already-well-paid boys holding prestigious positions?"
 Researchers in transgender studies, including Jack Halberstam, have also questioned the relationship between male biology and gender identity within masculinity studies.

-Men's studies scholars have responded to this by explaining the importance of men's studies.
-Harry Brod, an American sociologist, explains that the importance of men's studies is that prior to the emergence of the discipline, feminists had been looking at the generalization of men, whereas this discipline focuses on the "study of masculinities and male experiences as specific and varying social-historical-cultural formations."
+Men's studies scholars have responded by explaining its importance.
+Harry Brod, an American sociologist, explains that the importance of men's studies lies in the fact that, before the emergence of the discipline, some feminists had been examining generalizations about genders, whereas this discipline focuses on the "study of masculinities and male experiences as specific and varying social-historical-cultural formations."
 Connell adds that by having a field for masculinity studies it may help "identify men's interest in change".